-Application forms and prospectus available from the Sixth Form Office, Highcliffe School.
-Telephone 01425 282322, email: sixth@highcliffeschool.com
+Application forms and prospectus are available from the Sixth Form Office or online via the school's website www.highcliffeschool.com

+Telephone: 01425 282322 email: sixth@highcliffeschool.com

-ADMISSION POLICY 2017-2018
+ADMISSION POLICY 2019-2020

 Students will be admitted at age 11, and In Year, without reference to ability or aptitude.
-The normal age of transfer into Highcliffe School in September 2017 is 11, where the child reaches that age between 1st September 2016 and 31st August 2017.
+The normal age of transfer into Highcliffe School in September 2019 is 11, where the child reaches that age between 1st September 2018 and 31st August 2019.

-Children who live in the areas traditionally served by Highcliffe St Mark Primary and Mudeford Junior Schools in Dorset; Tiptoe Primary, Sway St Luke's Primary, Brockenhurst, Bransgore and Hordle Primary Schools in Hampshire, may transfer at the age of 11 to Highcliffe School if places are available.
+Children who live in the areas traditionally served by Highcliffe St Mark Primary School and Mudeford Junior Schools in Dorset; and Brockenhurst, Bransgore, Hordle, Sway St Luke's and Tiptoe Primary Schools in Hampshire, may transfer at the age of 11 to Highcliffe School if places are available.